karanaggarwal1994/gpu-opt/README.md

 	```>>> gpu_opt_demo```

 # How to cite the paper
-Aggarwal, K., Bondhugula U. (2019, June) "Optimizing the Linear Fascicle Evaluation Algorithm for Multi-Core Systems" Accepted to ICS 2019 (to appear).
+Karan Aggarwal, Uday Bondhugula "Optimizing the Linear Fascicle Evaluation Algorithm for Multi-Core Systems" Accepted to International Conference on Supercomputing (ICS) 2019 (to appear).

 # References
 [1] Pestilli, Franco, Jason D. Yeatman, Ariel Rokem, Kendrick N. Kay, and Brian A. Wandell.
 Evaluation and statistical inference for human connectomes.
 Nature methods 11, no. 10 (2014): 1058-1063.